 Naturally, you won’t have to be concerned about fuel stabilization with this equipment.
 So, your focus will be on getting the pump and feed lines ready.

-Here’s a short video demonstrating how to winterize your electric pressure washer, though you can just follow our steps below.
+Here’s a short video demonstrating how to winterize your electric pressure washer even the most powerful electric pressure washers need winterizing, if you want written steps see below.

 Electric pressure washer winterization Steps overview